VerdictAI

 What bar spacing do I need for my bird?

-Is a play-top cage worth the extra money?
+Is a play-top cage worth it?